codehoose/ld44-island-in-space/README.md

 * Planet is dealt their three/ two? cards

 Player decides how to action the cards.
 They can only choose two cards to play at a time.
 After each round, the remaining card is disposed of.

-# TODO

-	- Music
-	- Sound effects
-	- That do-over mechanic -- Meh..
-Maybe this is enough???